Skip to main content

 Create the Base Scope

 Choose the default repositories, connections, and spend baseline that should apply across the workspace.
-The Base Scope is required before Slack Agent can be used.
+The Base Scope is required before CodeRabbit Agent can be used.

 5